donnachaforde/separated-by-the-same-language/README.md

 * Temperature is measured in Fahrenheit in both the US and the UK but Celsius is used in Ireland and the rest of Europe.

 * The US measures distance in miles, which is the same as the UK mile.
-While speed limits are measured in kph/kmph in Ireland, many older people will still think of distance in miles.
+While speed limits are measured in kph (kilometers per hour) in Ireland, many people will still think of distance in terms of miles.

 * Likewise, many older people in Ireland will judge weight using Imperial measures but think in terms of 'stones' and 'pounds' whereas the US only thinks in terms of 'pounds'. e.g. _"That guy must be over 250 pounds."_ versus _"That guy must be 18 stones."_

 * Ireland adopted the Metric system in the mid-70's shortly after joining the EU, then known as the EEC.
 Consequently, many generations still work in both Imperial and Metric.

 * A pint of beer in the US is smaller than a pint in the UK.
 Beer is served in pint sizes in Ireland too (as 568ml).

+* Shoe sizes and clothing sizes are different across the US, UK and Europe.